kholmgre/VRIOT/playground/tictactoe/readme.md

 The game should now be accessible by opening your browser and going to [https://your.ip.address:8080/](https://your.ip.address:8080/)

 To check if the processes have started you can use the command `ps aux`.
-Another alternative is to type forever -list and check if you have to processes running.
-Forever writes logs from its running processes, check the documentation for forever on info on how to do that.
+Another alternative is to type `forever -list` and check if you have to processes running.
+[Forever](https://github.com/foreverjs/forever) writes logs from its running processes – check its documentation if you need info on how to do that.

 ## Built With